 - If a protective pack has been placed, be careful not to dislodge it.
 Packing may be removed after four days if it becomes loose or bothersome.

-- Use Chlorhexidine rinse -1/3 capful 2 times a day; beginning the first evening following your surgery.
-Gentle swishing for 15-20 seconds then spit out.
+- Use Chlorhexidine rinse -1/3 capful 2 times a day; beginning the 3rd evening following your surgery if indicated by the doctor, gentle swishing for 15-20 seconds then spit out.

 - Brush and clean the areas NOT involved with treatment as usual.